Work Play About Contact

 our direction.

-Because we couldn't access Microsoft's internal data, we ran our own study: a heuristic evaluation of the live platform, moderated developer interviews, and a card sort, to understand how people think about finding and choosing a model.
+We ran our own study: a heuristic evaluation of the live platform, moderated developer interviews, and a card sort.

 🔍